 Gideon Hillman Consulting (n.d.).
 26 best Robotic Process Automation. [image] Available at: https://i.pinimg.com/736x/77/d7/4f/77d74fb8faf71c6c68663f600463e46b--industrial-robots-robot-kits.jpg [Accessed 1 Mar.
 2018].

 The design proposed in this project compensates for the lack of automation in the construction industry and minimalizes the amount of time and resources needed to build houses and larger structures.
 The Robotic arm is robust, although only being made out of plastic at the current stage, it is also highly modular and can be easily fixed upon parts breaking.
 The three-axis' allow for a more fluid movement and also allows the arm to reach into places a regular two axis crane wouldn't be able to reach.
 Currently there are some issues in the design with tolerances between moving parts, this is due to 3D Print Slicing which has to compensate for a 0.3mm nozzle, meaning parts will most likely always have a size divisible by 0.3mm, to compensate for this parts have been sanded down to reach the proper dimensions as scaling it down will likely still have the same issue.
 Another problem occurred during this project was the accuracy of the 3D Printers and Laser Cutters, due to their Stepper Motor and "Tool" Accuracy.
 This made printing certain parts like bevel gears hard as they would come out with inconsistent results and/or not be good enough quality to use in a final working design, to get around this an SLA (Stereolithography) Printer was used for gear components.
-SLA printing used either an LCD or fine and well-focused UV laser to cure UV sensitive resin.
+SLA printing uses either a LCD or a fine and well-focused UV laser to cure UV sensitive resin.
 This laser usually has a lot more idealistic results in terms of print quality compared to FDM printing but the machines themselves cost a lot more and are expensive to run, with 1KG of resin costing an up of $200+.
-This will not be an issue in the final product due to the parts being scaled up exponentially and being manufactured on more precise machines that what we currently have available for the prototype.
+This will not be an issue in the final product due to the parts being scaled up exponentially and being manufactured on more precise machines that what we currently don't have available for the prototype.
 Good parts of this design include the turn mechanism idea, but this could still be improved by swithcing over to stainless steel rods and pulleys in the future product due to belts sliping from being too tight and parts warping under tension of the G2 timing belt.